SSAfework/DA_projects/README.md

 This project is based on the google DA certification and doing the case study projects as part of the course.
-Will be update with the project once it is begun.
+To be updated when the final project is started